alexandreguichet/Bosch-Internship-UBC-Students/readme.md

 <h3 id="plane_tickets"> 1.4 Plane Tickets/Preparing for departure </h3>

-Vancouver-Stuttgart (<b>ONE WAY</b>) usually cost between €750-€1500 ($1050-$2200 CAD) depending on when how late you buy the plane tickets.
+Vancouver-Stuttgart (<b>ONE WAY</b>) usually cost between €650-€1500 ($950-$2200 CAD) depending on when how late you buy the plane tickets.
 We recommend you to buy them as soon as you know your final dates.

+flight cost according to Google Flights:
 ![](assets/images/flight_cost.png)

 <h2 id="settling_stuttgart"> 2.
 Settling Down in Stuttgart </h2>